Author Archives: John

 This all had to happen soon.
 As I said, time is not on our side.
 Hishka believes she can keep the prisoners alive for another day, maybe two.
 If they die, any hope for a treaty dies with them.

-†This was our GM invoking Rule 0.
-Technically she did not have access to this spell, but he liked the plan and the narrative that was forming around it.
+†I believe this was our GM invoking Rule 0.
+Technically she did not have access to this spell, but the plan was good, as was the narrative that was forming around it.

 Bel’s Journal, Desnus 16-18, 4722